Pieloth/ASUS-G713PV-fix/README.md

 > [!IMPORTANT]
 > **IMPORTANT INFORMATION FIRST**
 >
-> With:
-> - Win 11 25H2
-> - AsMedia 4242 chip Firmware 4.0.0.13 update, available from [www.station-drivers.com](https://www.station-drivers.com/index.php/fr/component/remository/Drivers/Asmedia/ASM-1x4x-2x4x-314x2-3242-4242--...--and--107x-2074-USB-3.x--and--USB-4.x-Controllers/Firmwares/ASM-4242-USB-4-Controller/Asmedia-ASM-4242-%28USB-4.0%29-Firmware-Version-1.02.22.00.00.11/lang,fr-fr/)
-> - A few Windows 11 settings
-> - A bunch of driver updates, with an important one, Mediatek Bluetooth, to avoid some Random Reboots
+> All following issues are fixed (see details below)
 >
-> All issues are now fixed (see details below)
->
 > - Flickers fixed
-> - Freeze on various Modern Standby combined situations with sleep or wake up, Fast Startup, Hibernation: All fixed
+> - Freeze on various Modern Standby combined situations with sleep or wake up, Fast Startup, Hibernation: All fixed.
+This requires a tweak on NVidia HD Audio driver, causing freezes in some situations
 > - Black logon screen fixed by a simple tweak
 > - Enhance the Modern Standby experience to be closer to former S3 standby
-> - Stop Random Reboot situation, due to the Mediatek Bluetooth driver
+> - Random Reboot situation
 >
 A few Windows 11 settings tweaks in order to fix all ASUS G713PV, G713PI laptop unstabilities.